Ray Hefferlin Collection

 The Ray Hefferlin Collection is comprised of physics-related materials collected by Ray Hefferlin, PhD, former physics professor at Southern Adventist University.

-The Ray Hefferlin Collection includes newspapers, periodicals, photographs, posters and correspondence.
+The Ray Hefferlin Collection includes research materials, periodicals, photographs, posters and correspondence.
 McKee Library acquired the Ray Hefferlin Collection in 2015 from the Hefferlin family.
-The collection is stored in the Physics and Engineering Department; Hickman Science Center, Room 1408.

 A Brief History